k00ziex/MastersThesis_FANETs_Fall_2022/Readme.md

 # Directory and file information:
+Below is the tree structure for the repository (with some subfolders and files left out due to readability) explaining what each folder/file contains and for some of them also describing how much importance that folder/file has had in relation to the Master Thesis connected to this repository.

 <pre><code>
 │   <i>constant_ping.sh:</i> Shell script for continuously pinging a host <b>NOT IMPORTANT FOR THESIS, WAS ONLY USED FOR INITIAL EXPERIMENTATION</b>